 This is a great Christmas Story for the bulletin board at the church we attend.
 Very touching and so filled with tlc.
 Thank you for sharing.

 I absolutely love this story!
 What a generous and loving thing you all did!
-This is what it is all about!
-Thank you for sharing your heart-warming story.

 Thank you for sharing such a touching warm fuzzy!
 I love how something that was a manageable gesture on each person's part, made such a huge impact on this ladies life.
 Reminds us all that the little things we can do really do make a big difference.